 Know your customer - the key to better risk planning

-Craig Evans Company Watch CEO Headshot Craig Evans, CEO Philip King Know Your Customer Philip King, Credit Management Consultant
+Craig Evans, CEO Philip King, Credit Management Consultant

 Even if your customers are trustworthy, they can still expose you to risk by doing business with less reliable companies.
 This was illustrated recently by the collapse of Carillion.
 30,000 businesses were left out of pocket, many of whom had no idea that they were indirectly linked to the company.

 As the world grows more interconnected, businesses are increasingly part of complex supply chains.
-These chains are only as strong as their weakest link, a link that may be several steps removed from your own.
+Understandably, this translates to increased supply chain risk.
+These supply chains are only as strong as their weakest link, a link that may be several steps removed from your own.

 In order to avoid a similar scenario, you need to examine your customers’ customers and your suppliers’ suppliers.
+This is what "know your customer" means.
 This is hard work, but Company Watch can help with our supply chain management solutions.
 Here’s our guide to spotting supply chain risks, and how Company Watch can make sure you find the information you need.

 Top 10 - Know Your Customer Checklist

-Before you grant credit to a customer, it's important you know who they are.
+Before you grant credit to a customer, it's important that you know your customer.

 Learn 10 vital things you should do, and 10 risks to watch out for when extending credit to a customer in our free guide.